-The Child Care Resource & Referral Agency for Natick is Child Care Resources in Fitchburg and Worcester:
+The Child Care Resource & Referral Agency for Natick is Child Care Resources in Fitchburg, Worcester and Milford:

 The MA Dept. of Early Education & Care provides grant funding for regional Child Care Resource and Referral Agencies (CCR&R).
 Your local CCR&R agency keeps information on all licensed and licensed-exempt programs including child care centers, family child care providers, preschools, and out of school time programs.
 A search can be tailored to your specific need and consultation provided on how to look for quality child care.
 Additional data such as age-specific vacancies, special services, financial assistance options and parenting information is also available.
 Click here to download a great Child Care Resource Guide for parents, from our region’s CCR&R, Seven Hills Foundation.